£35.00

 Rise/Drop - we measure this at the end of the bars, from the centre point of the clamp area to the centre of the end.
 This measurent can change when the bar is rotated so there is a bit of tolerance here, please use this as an approximate measurement only.

-Unbranded vintage Brooks Style saddle, most likely in production during the 1970s.
-Made from plastic/steel and weighing in at 515 grams.
+Unbranded vintage seatpost, most likely in production during the 1980s (yet still new & unused after all this time!).
+Made from steel and weighing in at 191 grams - incredibly lightweight for seatposts at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

-If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong saddle!
+If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong seatpost!

 TECHNICAL INFO